KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

 ### PowerCLI Copy-VMGuest

-You can't use the PSSession to copy files to a vSphere guest, but you can use the PowerCLI command [Copy-VMGuest](https://www.vmware.com/support/developer/PowerCLI/PowerCLI41U1/html/Copy-VMGuestFile.html) to do it.
+You can use PowerCli to copy files to a vSphere guest with the [Copy-VMGuest](https://www.vmware.com/support/developer/PowerCLI/PowerCLI41U1/html/Copy-VMGuestFile.html) CmdLet.

     $VM = Get-VM $computername
     Copy-VMGuest -Source $file -Destination 'c:\windows\temp\installer.exe' -VM $VM

 ## Re-authenticate from the session

-It actually is easy to re-authenticate.
+It actually is easy to re-authenticate in the remote session.
 Create a credential object and pass it into your `Invoke-Command`.
 Then use that credential to create a `New-PSDrive`.
 Even if you don't use that new drive mapping, it will establish authentication for your UNC path to work.

     $credential = Get-Credential
     $psdrive = @{
         Name = "PSDrive"
         PSProvider = "FileSystem"
         Root = "\\fileserver\share"
         Credential = $credential
     }